More flooding ‘likely’ this week as Storm Bert clean-up continues

 A man in his 80s died after his car entered water at a ford in Colne, Lancashire, on Saturday, while a body was found in the search for Brian Perry, 75, who went missing while walking his dog near the Afon Conwy river in North Wales on the same day.

-A severe flood warning, meaning there is danger to life, was still in place in Billing Aquadrome holiday park and the surrounding parks next to the River Nene in Northampton on Monday evening.
+A severe flood warning, meaning there is danger to life, was still in place in Billing Aquadrome holiday park and the surrounding parks next to the River Nene in Northampton on Tuesday.

-There were also 127 flood warnings in England and six flood warnings in Wales.
+There were also more than 100 flood warnings in England and five flood warnings in Wales.